42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Get the list exports of the video

-Retrieve a list of exports associated with the video.
+Get the list exports of the video

 ### Example